14. Using INTERVAL Data

 const interval = new oracledb.IntervalYM();

-This creates an Oracledb IntervalYM object with years
+This creates an Oracledb IntervalYM object with years and months

 attributes set to 0.
 You can also create an IntervalYM object with zero